bcgov/devhub-app-web/app-web/blog/devhub.md

   - help
   - about
   - faq
+date: '2019/04/17'
+title: Welcome to the Devhub
+subtitle: A place to learn, discover and collaborate on digital products within the BC Government.

 ---
-> Although not necessary to explore the Devhub, many features of this application are closely tied to https://github.com, a social code repository platform.
-Some features may provide a better experience if you have a github user account.

-## Welcome to Devhub

-A place to learn, discover and collaborate on digital products within the BC Government.

 ### Who should use this application?